grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 They ran through the night on too much coffee and not enough sleep.
 But they saw no other vessels and there was no sign of the sub with the ram.

 Even as the sun rose in front of them, Percy kept the boat on the surface wanting to make up some of the time they had lost during the previous day.
 She was hoping to make the rendezvous with Shakes more or less on time.
-The sun was well up above the horizon and they had clear visibility for something like 10 miles from the lookout ring before Percy finally called for the submarine to submerge.
+The sun was well up above the horizon and they had clear visibility for something like ten miles from the lookout ring before Percy finally called for the submarine to submerge.
 They had only a few more miles to go to the rendezvous point with Shakes, and Percy had high confidence that Hemi would navigate them very precisely to the correct spot.

 A few hours later Hemi announced they had arrived at the rendezvous point.
 They leveled the boat at 20 meters down, and shut down the motors to wait.
 Everyone except Cassandra passed the midday and afternoon hours catching up on sleep and lazy recuperation.
 Cassandra was stuck listening to sonar to detect the approach of Shakes.
 In the late afternoon she caught the far-off sound of a loud diesel engine, and by the time ten minutes had passed she was sure it was the _Gnat_, approaching the rendezvous a high speed on the surface.